Review of Instinct Raw Frozen Diets

-The third ingredient is beef liver.
+The second ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nature’s Variety product.

-With four notable exceptions…
+With 5 notable exceptions…

-First, salmon oil.
-Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+In addition, salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.